andrea-calligaris/ff8-sounds-catalog/sound-information.md

   - Dollet: rented car.
 - `2235 car_layer_brake`:
   - Balamb: rented car returning to Balamb: "brakes" layer.
+  - Dollet: returning the rented car.
   - Deling's NPC's cars: "brakes" layer.
+  - Missile Base: pulling up at the gate.
 - `2261 train_announcement`: both inside the trains and at the stations.
 - `2787 (loop) vehicle_world_map_engine_layer_train_and_ship`:
   - Train in the world map.